naelstrof/maim/README.md

                                   of the given window, rather than the top-left 100x100 pixels of the root window.
                                   (default=off)
-      --hidecursor              Prevents the system cursor from showing up in screenshots.  (default=off) -m, --mask=STRING             Masks off-screen pixels so they don't show up in screenshots.  (possible values="auto",
+      --showcursor              Causes the system cursor to be blended on top of the screenshot.  (default=off) -m, --mask=STRING             Masks off-screen pixels so they don't show up in screenshots.  (possible values="auto",
                                   "off", "on" default=`auto')